holoviz/panel/doc/tutorials/basic/serve.md

 :::{note}
 The code refers to

 - `panel`: The Panel python package.
-Its a convention to import it as `pn`.
+It's a convention to import it as `pn`.
 - `pn.extension()`: Loads javascript dependencies and configures Panel.
 - `pn.panel(...)`: Creates a *displayable* Panel component.
 - `.servable()`: Displays the component in a *server app*.